 - Be at least 18, but younger than 65 years old on the date you apply for benefits

-- Not currently receive some Social Security benefits
+- Not currently receiving any Social Security benefits each month

 That first requirement is what gets most applicants turned down.
 Once you stop working for 60 months, your federal disability insurance coverage automatically ends.
 And if you apply for disability while you’re working, the SSA won’t approve your claim.